Unicorn Viz:

 Involved in overall concept and design and developed d3 section on 'What markets are unicorns getting funding for?'

+The ever-changing nature of the technology sector makes it difficult for people to wrap their heads around on what exactly is going on inside this world.
+We have chosen to apply a data-driven storytelling approach to illuminate some trends as we drill down into the CrunchBase dataset.
 Our interface is designed to allow users to see different high-level views of the data.
 In the interface we are asking many questions about the data, such as where the majority of VC funding is coming from and into what startup markets.
 However we aim to allow users to explore their own angles of inquiry.
 Although we are not providing any answers as to why different VCs and startups fail or succeed, we hope to allow users to compare different aspects of the data and compare overall trends.
 They can see amounts of funding reported and received from different countries, compare funding between markets and and against the total and averages of all markets, and contrast funding reported in all startup markets with those valued at $1 billion (Unicorns) which is one metric of startup success.
 We also cleaned and selected the data from the past ten years, which seemed to be the richest reporting of funding.
 By creating these visualizations we are helping the user make sense of the data at a high level, where they might want to pursue further, more detailed, inquiries after looking at the bigger picture or if this dataset mimics or differs from other resources related to VCs and startups.

 The design for the visualization was inspired by the current aesthetics in startup and VC culture, particularly that of financial related media such as Forbes.
 By using serif fonts for the title and body text and sans serif fonts for the section title as well as bordered boxes for containing and connecting different pieces of information, the interface took a contemporary spin on classic business visual styles.
 Using a single page site for layering and displaying the different information and visualizations was another design choice to keep an editorial look.
 Additionally, we utilized a floating side menu of our questions as the dominant navigation for the page, which also mimics the covers’ use of side text to ask questions that tell the narrative of the content.